 Remember, we’re in Ohio and it is COLD and dark early, so we work as we can.
 Doesn’t our shelving make it store better?
 I love that I can store vertical as well as horizontal, and that it all came from trashed stuff.
 Now I am ready to get creating making goodies for my shop.

 We now even have an awesome scooter caddy to save me from tripping on all those scooters laying around.
 Yay for me!!
 In case you’re craving one, you can find the DIY plans here.

 On the other side is a true gift from God.
 I was mentioning to our kids how I wanted to build a work table for my husband and would love if we could get some old bookshelves to store our extras.
 Seriously, an hour later I looked on Craigslist and a lady is giving away these built-in bookcases just down the street from us!
 They fit exactly to the space we have available and serve us so well!
 God is good. (notice our kitchen floor tile ready to be installed – coming soon!)

 My parents even gifted us with a compound miter saw that I have had on my wish list for years as well.
 Merry Christmas to me!!

-His job was made so much easier by using our Kreg Jig Pocket Screw System.
+His job is so much easier by using our Kreg Jig Pocket Screw System.
 I have raved about that tool being one of my favorite before and I seriously don’t know what we would do without it.
 I gifted it to myself a year ago and it was one of the best purchases I have ever made for my workshop.

 Now I am one happy junker mama that has a sensible workshop, a DIY workbench, and a heavenly stash.
 Woot!

-My pneumatics, hand tools, and shop vacuum are all easily accessible and our Kreg Clamp Trak system will make my life easier.
+My pneumatics, hand tools, and shop vacuum are all easily accessible.
+And, our Kreg Clamp Trak system will make my life easier.
 The best part is that is that the whole thing is mobile and I can work outside in the sun.